gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 Don't forget to update `git.example.com` in the above example to be your server URL.

-**Note:** If you wind up with a 403 forbidden, it's possible that you haven't enabled passenger in `/etc/nginx/nginx.conf`, to do so simply uncomment:
+If you wind up with a 403 forbidden, it's possible that you haven't enabled passenger in `/etc/nginx/nginx.conf`, to do so simply uncomment:

 ```plaintext
 # include /etc/nginx/passenger.conf;
 ```

-then, `sudo service nginx reload`
+Then run `sudo service nginx reload`.

 ## Enabling/Disabling nginx_status